-how did a quasi-stop-gap EP, with half of its tracks glorified out-takes and the rest cast-offs that didn’t fit in anywhere else, turn into one of the very best short-form things i’ve done? your guess is as good as mine.
+How did a quasi-stop-gap EP, with half of its tracks glorified out-takes and the rest cast-offs that didn’t fit in anywhere else, turn into one of the best short-form things I’ve done?
+Your guess is as good as mine.

-the synth kick drum “loop” on judas goat was played manually in real-time. i recorded the initial synth part to a click track on the mixer, only to discover after the fact that when i made a loop on the synth, it didn’t sync up with the mixer’s idea of the same tempo. so i had no choice but to play the kick drum part with one finger all the way through the song, without the convenience of playing it once and looping it.
+The synth kick drum “loop” on Judas Goat was played manually in real-time.
+I recorded the initial synth part to a click track on the mixer, only to discover after the fact that when I made a loop on the synth it didn’t sync up with my mixer’s idea of the same tempo.
+I had no choice but to play the kick drum part with one finger all the way through the song, without the convenience of playing it once and looping it.
+That was pretty funny.

-the song itself is the only synth-based thing on the CD. it feels like a pretty big shift from anything on GROWING SIDEWAYS or WHO YOU ARE NOW, though i’m not sure how to explain why. it feels at once even more stripped-down (which is saying something) and somehow richer. that ending, with its backwards electric guitar and processed vocals, isn’t like anything i’d ever thought to try before.
+The song itself is the only synth-based thing on the CD.
+It feels like a pretty big shift from anything on GROWING SIDEWAYS or WHO YOU ARE NOW, though I’m not sure how to explain why.
+It’s at even more stripped-down than those songs (which is saying something), and at the same time somehow richer.
+That ending, with its backwards electric guitar and processed vocals, isn’t like anything I’d ever thought to try before.

-i didn’t plan on recording either of these songs. but the more i mulled over what i was going to do with songs like viverrine that didn’t have anywhere to go (that one was recorded during sessions for WHO YOU ARE NOW but never would have fit on that album in a million years), the more i thought they might fit in with the other homeless tracks. of the two, ambient guitar is closest to its live incarnation, though the last section isn’t played as smoothly as i would have liked. i think my nails were a little too long for their own good that day.
+I didn’t plan on recording either of these things.
+But the more I mulled over what I was going to do with songs like Viverrine that didn’t have anywhere to go (that one was recorded during sessions for WHO YOU ARE NOW but never would have fit in on that album in a million years), the more I thought they might make sense with the other homeless tracks.
+Of the two, Ambient Guitar is closest to its live incarnation, though the last section isn’t played as smoothly as I would have liked.
+I think my fingernails were a little too long for their own good that day.

-skinny ditch redux is the only place real drums show up on the whole CD, and they sound about a hundred times better than they ever did before. tyson helped me put new heads on the toms and kick drum not long before i recorded that song. it’s amazing what a difference something as simple as new heads can make. i’d left the factory heads on since i got the drums in the summer of 2000, never realizing the kit had more potential than those shitty tama heads allowed it to realize. with evans G2s, suddenly the toms had body and sustain like i’d never heard before, while the kick took on a whole new life.
+Skinny Ditch Redux is the only place real drums show up on the whole CD, and they sound about a hundred times better than they ever did before.
+Tyson helped me put new heads on the toms and kick drum not long before I recorded that song.
+I’d left the factory heads on since I got the drums in the summer of 2000, never realizing the kit had more potential than those shitty Tama heads allowed it to realize.
+With Evans G2s, suddenly the toms had body and sustain like I’d never heard before, and the kick took on a whole new life.

-so, of course, i didn’t change those heads again after they were worn-in. a decade later, i’m still hitting those same G2s.
+So, of course, I didn’t change those heads again after they were worn-in.
+At all.
+Ever.
+Well over a decade later, I’m still hitting those same G2s.

-fidget was one song that surprised the crap out of me. i threw it together in a few minutes after sitting on a few bits of it for a while. i never really developed those bits into a full song, so i thought i’d just throw them together while recording.
+Fidget was one that surprised me.
+I threw it together in a few minutes after sitting on a few half-written bits for a while, taking what pieces I had and improvising the connective tissue while recording.

-by the time i was finished triple-tracking most of my vocals, it was starting to sound like one of the best things i’d ever done. i never saw it coming. it kind of took on a life of its own — as if the song said, “you think you can just spit me out and forget about me? we’ll see about that.”
+By the time I was finished triple-tracking most of my vocals, it was starting to sound like one of the best things I’d done in a long while.
+I never saw it coming.
+It kind of took on a life of its own — as if the song said, “You think you can just spit me out and forget about me?
+We’ll see about that.”

-that song changed my whole view of the EP. all at once it didn’t feel like a tossed-off collection of misfit songs anymore. it felt like an organic whole that was just what it needed to be. in some strange way, an improvised mantra of “she gone, she gone, whoa-oh-oh” feels like the best climax there could have been, and the vocal triple-tracking would soon become something of a signature sound for me (starting over HERE), though i had no idea at the time.
+It changed my whole view of the EP.
+All at once it didn’t feel like a tossed-off collection of misfit songs anymore.
+It felt like it was just what it needed to be.
+In some strange way, an improvised mantra of, “She gone, she gone, whoa-oh-oh,” feels like the best climax there could have been, and the vocal triple-tracking would soon become something of a signature sound for me (starting over HERE), though I had no idea at the time.